 The U.S. Department of Energy (DOE) and Environmental Protection Agency (EPA) have mandated phasing out refrigerants that have been commonly used for air conditioning and commercial refrigeration equipment for many years.
 As of January 2020, R22 (also known as Freon), the standard HVAC refrigerant for decades, is illegal to manufacture or import to the US.
 As a result, supply is dwindling & prices have risen dramatically.
 How will the R22 refrigerant phase out impact your air conditioning or refrigeration equipment and the cost to maintain it?

 The R 22 refrigerant phase out plan is likely to cause expensive problems for many businesses in the near future.
 The situation is prompting smart business owners and facilities managers to research their options and develop a proactive plan.
 Do you need to replace your equipment?
 How long can you wait?
 Are there other options?

 Read on to learn more about what’s coming and how to take action.

 Why is the R22 refrigerant phase out happening?

-In the 1970s it was discovered at certain types of refrigerants (including the industry standard air conditioner coolant R22 or Freon), were depleting the Earth’s ozone layer.
+In the 1970s it was discovered at certain types of refrigerants (including the industry standard air conditioner refrigerant R22 or Freon), were depleting the Earth’s ozone layer.
 An international treaty called the Montreal Protocol called for a worldwide phase-out of these types of refrigerants.